-The Korean eggplant side dish called gaji namul is a simple and healthy side dish made with steamed eggplant.
+The Korean eggplant side dish called gaji namul is a simple side dish made with steamed eggplant.
 Enjoy the vibrant purple color of eggplant along with its soft texture and delicious taste.
 It’s very easy to make.

 Korean eggplant side dish (gaji namul) in a small serving dish.